ulthiel/NetatmoInflux/Readme.md

 As described above, a module is a collection of sensors and with this table we manage the modules.
 The column **Id** is again the unique id of each module as referred to by the Sensors table.
 The **Description** column is again obvious.
 The reason why we package sensors into modules is that in this way we can easily set the geographic locations of sensors.

 ####ModuleLocations
 Here, we manage the geographic locations of modules (and thus, of sensors).
 For each module given by **ModuleId** we set for a given defined by **BeginTimestamp** and **EndTimestamp** in UNIX timestamps a geographic location id given by **LocationId**.
 So, ModuleId was between BeginTimestamp and EndtimeStamp located at LocationId.
 The idea here is that we may at some point move our module to another location (perhaps because we moved to another house) and we want to keep track of this since if we actually moved to another timezone we have to get the correct local time of the timestamps of the data records.
+If you never moved your module you may simply set **BeginTimestamp** to 0 and **EndTimestamp** to 2<sup>63</sup>-1 = 9223372036854775807.

 ####Locations
 Here, we manage the locations as referred to by the LocationId column in the ModuleLocations table.
 The column **Id** is this LocationId and the meaning of the remaining columns **PositionNorth**, **PositionEast**, **Elevation**, **Description**, and **Timezone** is obvious.